 A digital ecosystem powered by co-creation

-Orange Business Services CEO Helmut Reisinger described the brand’s vision: “We believe in an Internet that’s oriented towards businesses – in an environment that helps brands differentiate themselves via co-creation.”
+Orange Business CEO Helmut Reisinger described the brand’s vision: “We believe in an Internet that’s oriented towards businesses – in an environment that helps brands differentiate themselves via co-creation.”

 Alongside the founders of startups Actility and Apizee, Reisinger spoke of the importance of establishing partnerships with up-and-coming tech leaders and innovators, advocating a comprehensive approach to creating the digital ecosystems of the future.
 He added: “Today’s challenge is no longer about connecting people, but about connecting knowledge, skills, products and services, and operational sites.”

-Performance gains, commercial development and peer-to-peer learning are the cornerstones of the latest group-wide action at Orange Business Services, alongside its network of partners.
-The Group’s strategy has already led to a number of significant real-life innovations, including Apizee’s real-time video assistance platform, now integrated into Orange Business Services wider commercial offer, and Actility’s IoT-centered connectivity solutions, today accessible on a global scale as part of the Orange business solutions.
+Performance gains, commercial development and peer-to-peer learning are the cornerstones of the latest group-wide action at Orange Business, alongside its network of partners.
+The Group’s strategy has already led to a number of significant real-life innovations, including Apizee’s real-time video assistance platform, now integrated into Orange Business wider commercial offer, and Actility’s IoT-centered connectivity solutions, today accessible on a global scale as part of the Orange business solutions.

 By quickly and pertinently integrating the expertise of these two startups into its global strategy, Orange is able to recommend innovative solutions to its existing clients.
 The Group’s startup partners, meanwhile, are able to access exciting new opportunities on an international scale.
 This combination of cutting-edge technology and borderless markets offers a major competitive advantage to both the Group and its partners.